Master Excel’s FIND Function In Under 3 Minutes – [2 Clear Examples]

 This formula takes £100 in A2 and returns 100 as your final result!

-Another way to make a function more advanced is to combine two functions together.
+Another way to make a function more advanced is to combine it with other techniques!

 Troubleshooting & Errors